Priyansh2902/Expense_Tracking_machine/README.md

 4. Apply database migrations:

--python manage.py migrate
+- python manage.py migrate

 5. Start the development server:

--python manage.py runserver
+- python manage.py runserver

 6. Access the application in your web browser at `http://localhost:8000`.